CynthiyaJohn/cs-interview-snippets/README.md

 This snippet demonstrates:
 - Lazy initialization
 - Controlled object creation
-- A commonly asked **design pattern interview question**
+- Ensuring only one instance of a class exists

 📌 *Interview angle:*
-“Why would you restrict object creation, and what are the trade-offs?”
+Why would you restrict object creation, and what problems does Singleton solve?

 ---

+### Deadlock vs Starvation

+**File:** `java/DeadlockVsStarvation.java`

+This snippet demonstrates:
+- How deadlocks occur due to circular lock dependency
+- Why threads can block indefinitely in concurrent programs

+📌 *Interview angle:*
+What is a deadlock, and how is it different from starvation?

+---

-## 🐍 Python Snippet
+## 🐍 Python Snippets

 ### Mutable vs Immutable Objects